School Science Lessons

 Francium exists only as compounds, very rare, disintegration product of actinium, MP 300.15 K.

-It occurs in Ceratopetalum, main triterpenoid in cork Quercus suber
+It is the main triterpenoid in cork, Quercus suber.

 Fuchsine, C20H19N3.HCl